standardforever/standeva/src/markdown/ai-hype-vs-reality.md

 ---

-## Ready to Automate Your Repetitive Work?
+## ready to automate your repetitive work?

 Find out what tasks in your organisation can be automated.